-- 7. Section 49(3)(a) of FOISA requires the Commissioner to notify public authorities of an application and to give them an opportunity to comment.
-The Commissioner did this on 4 June 2024. - 8.
-The Commissioner received submissions from the Authority on 10 June 2024. - 9.
+Section 49(3)(a) of FOISA requires the Commissioner to notify public authorities of an application and to give them an opportunity to comment.
+The Commissioner did this on 8 May 2024.

+- 8. The Commissioner received submissions from the Authority.
+These submissions are considered below. - 9.
+The Authority accepted that it did not respond to the requirement for review within the timescale set down by the legislation.
+The delay was attributed to staff absence. - 10.
 It is apparent from the terms of the request that at least some of the information caught by it will be environmental information as defined by regulation 2(1) of the EIRs.
-In Decision 218/2007 Transport Scotland1, the Commissioner confirmed at paragraph 51 that where environmental information is concerned, there are two separate statutory frameworks for access to that information and, in terms of the legislation, an authority is required to consider the request under both FOISA and EIRs. - 10.
-The Authority accepted that it had not responded to the Applicant's request and requirement for review within the timescale allowed by FOISA and the EIRs. - 11.
-The Authority explained that the request had not been logged properly and the Applicant should have received a response.
-It further explained that in-depth training will be provided to colleagues to ensure that they are aware of their statutory obligations under the Act and that there is also a planned refresh of the Authority's online FOI GOLD training course for staff and an update to its intranet pages. - 12.
-Section 10(1) of FOISA gives Scottish public authorities a maximum of 20 working days following the date of receipt of the request to comply with a request for information.
+In Decision 218/2007 Transport Scotland1, the Commissioner confirmed at paragraph 51 that where environmental information is concerned, there are two separate statutory frameworks for access to that information and, in terms of the legislation, an authority is required to consider the request under both FOISA and EIRs. - 11.
+Section 21(1) of FOISA gives Scottish public authorities a maximum of 20 working days following the date of receipt of the requirement to comply with a requirement for review.
 This is subject to qualifications which are not relevant in this case.
-The same timescale is laid down by regulation 5(2)(a) of the EIRs. - 13.
-It is a matter of fact that the Authority did not provide a response to the Applicant's request for information within 20 working days, so the Commissioner finds that it failed to comply with section 10(1) of FOISA and regulation 5(2)(a) of the EIRs. - 14.
-Section 21(1) of FOISA gives Scottish public authorities a maximum of 20 working days following the date of receipt of the requirement to comply with a requirement for review.
-Again, this is subject to qualifications which are not relevant in this case.
-The same timescale is laid down by regulation 16(4) of the EIRs. - 15.
-It is a matter of fact that the Authority did not provide a response to the Applicant's requirement for review within 20 working days, so the Commissioner finds that it failed to comply with section 21(1) of FOISA and regulation 16(4) of the EIRs. - 16.
-The Authority responded to the Applicant's requirement for review on 6 June 2024, so the Commissioner does not require it to take any further action in relation to the Applicant's application. - 17.
-The Commissioner notes that the Authority apologised to the Applicant for its failure to comply.
+The same timescale is laid down by regulation 16(4) of the EIRs. - 12.
+It is a matter of fact that the Authority did not provide a response to the Applicant's requirement for review within 20 working days, so the Commissioner finds that it failed to comply with section 21(1) of FOISA and regulation 16(4) of the EIRs. - 13.
+The remainder of section 21 and regulation 16 set out the requirements to be followed by a Scottish public authority in carrying out a review. - 14.
+The Authority responded to the Applicant's requirement for review on 9 May 2024, so the Commissioner does not require it to take any further action in relation to the Applicant's application. - 15.
+The Commissioner recommends that the Authority considers whether it would be appropriate to apologise to the Applicant for its failure to comply.